codex-team/hawk.api/docs/development.md

 API to save/retrieve all data, related to the Hawk.io.

 ## Docker Installation
+1. Before installation follow the 'setup configuration' chapter
-1. Download and setup Docker from the official [site](https://www.docker.com/products/docker-desktop)
+2. Download and setup Docker from the official [site](https://www.docker.com/products/docker-desktop)
-2. In project root directory run `docker-compose up --build`
+3. In project root directory run `docker-compose up --build`

 API will be available at 8080 port\
 MongoDB will be available at 27017 port